jaaxk/Spatial-Variation-Gene-Model/README.md

 # Stochastic Modeling of Developmental Biology Concepts

 This project is a MATLAB implementation of various stochastic models to simulate developmental biology concepts, with a focus on reaction-diffusion systems, compartmental modeling, and spatial heterogeneity in cellular processes.
+This was part of an undergraduate course project with professor David Green.

 ---